How not to go mad : Go madder...

 There is definitely an upsurge of drivers who are hellbent on dying and attempting to take you with them.
 This manifests itself in cars roaring up behind me (within a couple of feet) waiting until we reach a blind bend and then overtaking in a cloud of exhaust.

 The guy sits at the junction.
 He's bored.
-Allright, he's managed to escape the confines of his house for a bit to go and do 'essential' shopping, but he has lingered much more than the official guidelines say he can and he can't put of returning to his cramped little abode, screaming kids and demanding wife.
+Allright, he's managed to escape the confines of his house for a bit to go and do 'essential' shopping, but he has lingered much more than the official guidelines say he can and he can't put off returning to his cramped little abode, screaming kids and demanding wife any longer.
 He sits for a wee while, quietly fuming and hoping that his beloved won't notice the dozen or so bottles of wine he has purchased for 'essential' drinking later on.

 Then he sees a small car approaching sedately, a lone male in the driving seat.
 'Smug bastard' says the guy to himself.
 'Look at him, driving all carefully like he's got all the bloody time in the world.
 I bet he lives by himself, too, in some bloody great house, pottering about whilst people like me have got a family to look after!
 Well, I'm going to show him...'